PaddlePaddle/PaddleVideo/docs/en/dataset/AVA.md

 VERSION=2.2 bash download_annotations.sh
 ```

-**note:** In fact,we will also provide the zip files in Baidu cloud disk,so you needn't download it
+**Note: In fact,we will also provide the annotation zip files in Baidu cloud disk**

 ---
 ## 3. cut video files